andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 ## Introduction

 A paragraph with even left and right margins is said to be *justified*.
-In texts in the Latin alphabet, this is achieved in two ways: a)&nbsp;by hyphenating long words where they appear at the end of a line, and b)&nbsp;by varying the space between words.[^microtype] In the Arabic script  there is no hyphenation, words cannot be broken up in two, making justification of paragraphs is more difficult.
+In texts in the Latin alphabet, this is achieved in two ways: a)&nbsp;by hyphenating long words where they appear at the end of a line, and b)&nbsp;by varying the space between words.[^microtype] In the Arabic script  there is no hyphenation; words cannot be broken up in two, making justification of paragraphs is more difficult.
 What Arabic has, though, that the Latin script lacks, is the ability stretch out the connecting lines between letters.
 In typed text, this is done with a character called *kashida* (`U+0640`).
 It is a line at the baseline, similar in shape to the underscore, and it connects to adjacent letters.
-The word كبير (*kabīr* 'big'), for instance, could be written with a few kashidas to make it take up more space (كبيـــــر), which can be used to justify the text.
+The word كبير (*kabīr* 'big'), for instance, could be written with a few kashidas to make it take up more space (كبيـــــر).
+This can be used to justify the text.

 There are two problems with this.
 First, a line can only be lengthened by a multiple of the width of the kashida in the typeface.
 For example, if the kashida is 5&nbsp;pts wide, the line could be lengthened by 5&nbsp;pts by adding a kashida somewhere, or by 10&nbsp;pts by adding two.
 But it could not be lengthened by 7&nbsp;pts.
 Second, the lengthening can only be applied at certain points in certain words on the line.
 The lengthening cannot be evenly distributed across the line, making for an uneven appearance of the words.
-See for example the excerpt below from the novel *Yūtūbiyā* by Aḥmad Xālid Tawfīq.[^utopia] Kashidas have been added to the last couple of words at the end of lines to fill them up to the left margin.
+See for example the excerpt below from the novel *Yūtūbiyā* by Aḥmad Xālid Tawfīq.[^utopia] Here, kashidas have been added to the last couple of words at the end of lines to fill up the left margin.
 This is common practice, but it makes for an unattractive and uneven page.

 ![Page 12 from Yūtūbiyā, where kashidas are used in words at the end of the line to fill it.](/images/2017-03-03/utopia.png)

 ## Solution: the stretchable kashida

 One solution to this is to use a stretchable kashida that is placed between all connecting characters.
-It just so happens that TeX with its glue mechanisms provides tools to do this fairly easily and very reliably.
-If no stretching is needed to justify the text the kashidas get a width of zero and do not appear at all.
+It just so happens that TeX, with its glue mechanism, provides tools to do this fairly easily and very reliably.
+If no stretching is needed to justify the text, the kashidas get a width of zero and do not appear at all.
 If some stretching is needed to fill the line (which in practice will virtually always be the case), then all these stretchable kashidas are stretched with an equal amount until the line is filled.
 There is thus no fixed or even default width of this kashida, it will be as long or short as it needs to be, and all stretchable kashidas on the same line will be of the same width.

 Have a look at the page below.
-It contains the same three paragraphs, taken at random from an Arabic news site.
+It contains three paragraphs, taken at random from an Arabic news site.
 The three paragraphs are typeset three times each, first in three columns, then in four, and then in five columns.
-The more and thus the narrower the columns, the more difficult it is for the typesetting engine to find a good way of distributing words on the lines to avoid big, white spaces between words.
+The more, and thus the narrower, the columns, the more difficult it is for the typesetting engine to find a good way of distributing words on the lines to avoid big, white spaces between words.
 In the last part with five columns, the text looks really bad, with large white blobs scattered all over surface of the text.

 ![Example text without stretchable kashida.](/images/2017-03-03/no-kashida.png)